sienaiwun/TAA_Unity_URP/README.md

 # Temporal Anti-Alasing for Unity’s Universal Render Pipeline

 This Temporal Anti-Aliasing package provides full object motion blur for Unity's Universal Render Pipeline.
-It jitters the camera's projection before the whole rendering process, , which can samples differant surface between adjacent frames.
-Temporal Anti-Aliasing can then be enabled with the provided **Temporal Anti-Aliasing** **Volume Component** for Scriptable Render Pipeline's **Volume** system, supported by default in Universal Render Pipeline.
+It jitters the camera's projection before the whole rendering process, which can samples differant surfaces between adjacent frames.
+Temporal Anti-Aliasing pass can then be enabled after the transparent rendering with the provided **Temporal Anti-Aliasing** **Volume Component** for Scriptable Render Pipeline's **Volume** system, supported by default in Universal Render Pipeline.

 ## Instructions
 - Open your project manifest file (`MyProject/Packages/manifest.json`).